Compressing Language Models for Specialized Domains: Related Work

 \paragraph{Calibration data.}

-In a post-training setting, model compression typically relies upon calibration data \citep{wan-etal-2024-efficient}.
-Calibration data consists of a small number of unlabeled examples, for the generation of layer activations \citep{nagel-etal-2020-up, hubara-etal-2021-accurate}.
+In a post-training setting, model compression usually relies upon calibration data \citep{wan-etal-2024-efficient}.
+Calibration data consists of a small number of unlabeled examples for the generation of layer activations \citep{nagel-etal-2020-up, hubara-etal-2021-accurate}.
 Typically, these examples are randomly sampled from web text or pre-training datasets (e.g. C4; \citealp{raffel-etal-2020-exploring}).
-However, recent work has illustrated the influential role that calibration data can play, impacting the downstream performance of compressed models \citep{williams-aletras-2024-impact}.
-Most recently, \citet{bandari-etal-2024-c4} suggest that pruning with calibration data based on downstream tasks does not necessarily benefit performance over generic data.
+Recent work has illustrated the influential role that calibration data can play, impacting the downstream performance of compressed models \citep{williams-aletras-2024-impact, williams-etal-2025-self}.
+However, \citet{bandari-etal-2024-c4} suggest that pruning using downstream task data does not necessarily outperform generic data on the corresponding task.